 We must have healthy and thriving youth programs within all churches, schools, clubs, etc. We have to pour into the younger generations and give them firm foundations while still in school.
 In today’s divided culture and politically charged world, our calling is to be a light in the darkness.

-My prayer is that, through Christian Leaders College (CLC), I can gain strong Biblically-based ministry training that will help prepare me for working in the church.
+My prayer is that, through CLI’s Leadership Excellence School (CLI), I can gain strong Biblically-based ministry training that will help prepare me for working in the church.
 I have now had 3 full years of practical, workplace experience working at Providence Christian Reformed Church.
 I believe that pairing my experience with high-quality ministry training will equip me to be used as a vessel to further God’s kingdom in the world of Youth Ministry.
 I’m not entirely sure what type of position I hope to get with my degree, whether full-time or part-time.
 Either way, I am excited to see how God will use me to speak to the younger generations and assist them in building firm foundations in Scripture.

-Christian Leaders Institute and Christian Leaders College are so important for me because I am in so much debt after only one year of college.
+Christian Leaders Institute and CLI’s Leadership Excellence School are so important for me because I am in so much debt after only one year of college.
 The thought of going into even more debt at any other Bible college was just too overwhelming for me as I pay my own way through college.
 CLI’s free training is truly one of the biggest blessings that I have ever come across.
 I know that I am receiving high-quality education and training without worrying about being in debt for the rest of my life.
-Finances can easily become a big stress issue, and I believe that CLI/CLC will help me focus on getting my degree to be used in the way God is calling me.
+Finances can easily become a big stress issue, and I believe that CLI/CLI will help me focus on getting my degree to be used in the way God is calling me.